fx-giant/giant-documentations/visual/using-line-chart.md

 ![linestructure](images/giant-101-linechart/data-structure.PNG)

 This is the data structure of the sample data we are using.
-I have to use the built-in aggregate functions given the data structure if we want to show the **total sales across years**.
+We have to use the built-in aggregate functions given the data structure if we want to show the **total sales across years**.

 ![lineicon](images/giant-101-linechart/data-bind.PNG)

-After we connect to our data source: **Stationery Sales**, we choose the x-Axis to be **year** to represent the time and the y-Axis as the **Sum** of **Units**.
+After we connect to our data source: **Stationery Sales**, we choose the x-axis to be **year** to represent the time and the y-axis as the **sum** of **units**.
 We have to use the **sum** built-in function because of the way the data is structured, so that we can visualize what we want.

 This is the given output:

 ![linegraph](images/giant-101-linechart/line-graph.PNG)

-Since we are only showing the total number of sales across years, there is no need for a legend.
+Since we are only showing the **total number of sales across years**, there is no need for a legend.

 ![example2](images/giant-101-linechart/legend.PNG)